EmilioHulbert/B00kOfProblems/Tech.md

 (that makes it 50 GB; adjust as you like).

 Then boot the VM and extend the partition in Disk Management.
+##Auto attach devices to avm
+how can auto attach of webcam be enabled for my vm is i possible, so that i dont have o do it upon each vm start up.
+ChatGPT said:

+Yes 🚀 it’s possible — you can make your VM auto-attach the webcam on startup, but it depends on the hypervisor you’re using (VirtualBox, VMware, Hyper-V, etc.).
+Let me break it down:

+🖥️ VirtualBox

+By default, VirtualBox doesn’t persist webcam passthrough unless you configure it.

+You need to create a USB device filter:

+Open VM settings → USB.

+Enable USB Controller (USB 2.0 or 3.0).

+Add a new filter for your webcam (it will auto-fill vendor/product IDs when the device is connected).

+Save → Now VirtualBox will auto-attach the webcam every time the VM starts.

+Alternatively, you can force it via CLI:

+VBoxManage usbfilter add 0 --target "YourVMName" --name "Webcam" --vendorid <VID> --productid <PID>

+(Replace <VID> and <PID> with your webcam’s values, which you can get from lsusb on Linux or Device Manager on Windows.)

+🖥️ VMware Workstation / Fusion

+You can auto-connect USB devices by editing the VM’s .vmx config file.

+Add this line:

+usb.autoConnect.device0 = "vid:#### pid:####"

+Example:

+usb.autoConnect.device0 = "vid:046d pid:0825"

+(Replace with your webcam’s Vendor ID and Product ID.)

+When you start the VM, VMware will automatically connect that webcam.

+🖥️ Hyper-V

+Hyper-V doesn’t support direct USB passthrough for webcams.

+You can only expose webcams via Remote Desktop with “camera redirection” enabled.

+Auto-attach in the sense of VirtualBox/VMware is not possible here.

+✅ So:

+VirtualBox → use a USB filter.

+VMware → add usb.autoConnect in .vmx.

+Hyper-V → only works via RDP redirection, no auto passthrough.
+So your command will be:
+VBoxManage usbfilter add 0 --target "YourVMName" --name "Webcam" --vendorid 0x0408 --productid 0x5411

+Aha ⚡— if VBoxManage list vms shows nothing, it usually means VirtualBox isn’t “seeing” any registered VMs.
+That can happen if:

+You’re running VBoxManage as root, but your VMs are registered under your normal user.

+VirtualBox keeps VM registrations per-user in ~/.config/VirtualBox/VirtualBox.xml.

+Root has its own empty config, so VBoxManage list vms as root looks blank.

+You created the VMs in the GUI as your normal user, not root.

+✅ Fix: Run as your normal user

+Try:

+VBoxManage list vms

+but without sudo / as root.
+That should list your VMs.

+If you must run as root

+You can explicitly point VBoxManage to the right VM registry with the VBOX_USER_HOME env var.
+For example, if your user is hulbert:

+VBOX_USER_HOME=/home/hulbert/.config/VirtualBox VBoxManage list vms

+👉 Once you see your VM name listed, you can run your USB filter command with the correct name.